PacktPublishing/Mastering-Embedded-Linux-Programming-Third-Edition/README.md

 When crosstool-ng's maintainers tag a release after 1.24.0 readers can downgrade to that for stability.

+**Page 44**: The path to where the SQLite header files are installed is wrong.
+Here is their correct location.

+* \<sysroot>/usr/include: sqlite3.h, sqlite3ext.h: These are the header files.

 **Page 55**: TI's x-loader code was integrated into upstream U-Boot back a long time ago.
 There should be no mention of it when discussing open source SPLs.

 **Page 109**: The exercise where we boot Linux for the first time on the BeagleBone Black is missing the serial baud rate from the kernel boot parameters.
 Before entering `bootz 0x80200000 - 0x80f00000` at the U-Boot prompt enter the following command: